MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 1. Frontend Layer (Vue.js): The frontend is built using Vue.js, a progressive JavaScript framework that enables reactive and dynamic user interfaces.
 It ensures that the website is highly interactive, allowing for features like real-time updates, seamless page transitions, and improved user experience across devices.
 2. Application Layer (Laravel): The backend of Bagisto is powered by Laravel, a robust PHP framework known for its scalability, flexibility, and security features.
 Laravel’s MVC (Model-View-Controller) pattern is used to structure the application logically, promoting separation of concerns and making it easier to maintain and extend.
+3. Database Layer (MySQL, Redis): Bagisto uses MySQL as its primary database for storing transactional data, such as customer information, orders, products, and inventory.
+For caching and session management, Bagisto integrates Redis, which helps speed up data retrieval and enhances performance.